 I Thought I Would Die Young

 Life has a way of whispering truths we don’t always want to hear.
 For many men, the echoes of their upbringing reverberate long after the moments of their youth.
 These whispers often carry the heavy weight of environments that never equipped them with the tools to dream—to envision a life beyond the narrow confines of survival.
-The lyrics of Trigger by Mississippi Twilight capture the essence of this struggle: a man haunted by the belief that his story might end before it truly begins.
-“I thought I would die young,” it says.
-For many, this isn’t just a lyric; it’s a lament.
+The lyrics of Who Was Gonna Die Young by Eric Church capture the essence of this struggle: a man haunted by the belief that his story might end before it truly begins.
+“I had a damn good run, I thought I’d die young,” he sings.
+“Turns out the good die young, but the bad-ass live forever.”
+For many, this isn’t just a lyric; it’s a lament and a reckoning.

 1. The Cost of Visionless Living